 It depends!
 Some people are pleased just to have their pain and mobility resolved.
 Others want to get back to running, playing tennis, gardening, etc. After an injury or surgery, muscles are weakened, joints are stiff, and proprioceptors are affected.
 As a result, clients sometimes develop abnormal movement patterns.
 The MYK treatments address all these areas to a certain extent.
 Strengthening will help to maintain improvements.
 Ongoing massage therapy services may help to keep your muscles lengthened and pliable to minimize risk for re-injury.

 Where can I get more information?

 There is an official website for the MyoKinesthetic System where you can find case studies using MYK.

-Click on the website below to be taken there:
+Click on the link below to be taken to the website.